Conor-Harney/JavaServerApp/readme.txt

 There are 4 ways to run this app:
 ***
-	1 – Using the bat files contained
-	The contents are as follows:
+	1 – Using the bat files contained in the JavaServerApp\NTTSampleApp\deployment directory The contents are as follows:
 		install.bat – Clean compile the app to a target directory in the parent folder. test.bat – Run unit tests on the compiled target folder. run.bat – Start the app from the target folder in the parent directory. installTestRun.bat – all of the above

-	2 – Using the manual commands in the parent directory:
+	2 – Using the manual commands in the JavaServerApp\NTTSampleApp directory:
-	The commands to run a manual install, test and run the app from the parent directory are are as follows: mvn clean compile assembly:single
+	The commands to run a manual install, test and run the app are are as follows: mvn clean compile assembly:single
 		mvn test
 		cd target/
 		java -jar sampleapp-1.0.0-jar-with-dependencies.jar

-	3 – Running run.bat in the standalone folder
+	3 – Running run.bat in the JavaServerApp\NTTSampleApp\deployment\standalone directory

-	4 – Running the jar manually in the standalone folder java -jar sampleapp-1.0.0-jar-with-dependencies.jar
+	4 – Running the jar manually in the JavaServerApp\NTTSampleApp\deployment\standalone directory java -jar sampleapp-1.0.0-jar-with-dependencies.jar
 ***